hamnaanaa/Multiclass-Semantic-Segmentation-Duckietown-Dataset/README.md

 ### **Notice**:

-(1) The color assignment is purely a suggestion as the color information is not encoded in the annotation file.
+(1) The color assignment is purely a suggestion as the color information encoded in the annotation file is not used by the `cvat_preprocessor.py` and can therefore be overwritten by any other mapping.
 The specified color mapping is mentioned here for explanatory and consistency reasons as this mapping is used in `dataloader.py` (see [Usage](#usage) for more information).

 (2) `[Ego Lane, Opposite Lane, Intersection]` are three semantic classes for essentially the same road tiles - the three classes were added to introduce more information for some use cases.
 Keep in mind, that some semantic segmentation neural network have a hard time learning the difference between these classes, leading to a poor performance on detecting these classes.
 In such case, treating these three classes as one *"Road"* class helps improving the segmentation performance.